 Guernsey is one of the world’s largest offshore finance centres, with a thriving funds industry.
 Over 1,400 investment funds and sub-funds are currently administered in the island.
 The value of funds under management and administration in Guernsey as at the end of June 2021 is US$533 billion (up 24.4% in 12 months), based on the most recent available data published in The 27th annual Monterey Insight Guernsey Fund Report.

 But what are the reasons for this?
 And what are the advantages of establishing a fund in Guernsey when compared to other jurisdictions?

+As the leading legal adviser to Guernsey's investment funds sector by both number of funds advised and by assets.
 We believe that the following reasons help to explain Guernsey’s success and provide strong arguments for choosing Guernsey.